-Production starts within the ATMEL Wafer Fabrication plant; here the silicon wafers undergo diffusion processing in 25-wafer lots.
-Computer tracking at wafer level throughout the process is achieved by the batch tracking system.

-The batch tracking system system is an on-line manufacturing tracking system which monitors the progress of the wafers through the fabrication cycle.
-After fabrication the wafers are sent to ATMEL Test Fab where they are thinned to a pre-specified thickness and tested.
-ATMEL Test Fab tests the TOE to assure conformance with the device specification.
-During the IC testing, security encoding is performed where some of the
+- 48 Production starts within the Wafer Fab; here the silicon wafers undergo diffusion processing in 25-wafer lots.
+Computer tracking at wafer level throughout the process is achieved by a based batch tracking system. - The tracking system is an on-line manufacturing system which monitors the progress of the wafers through the fabrication cycle.
+After fabrication the wafers are tested, then sent to Test Center (see [PLC]) where they are thinned to a pre-specified thickness and tested.
+The TOE is then tested to assure conformance with the device specification.

-EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM if required.
+During the IC testing, security encoding is performed where some of the EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM if required.